Welcome! Type "help" for available commands.

 Part 3: Maven - Project Versioning & Common Commands

-Maven is a powerful build automation tool that uses a Project Object Model (POM) file (pom.xml) to manage a project's build, reporting, and documentation.
-Using the Maven Wrapper (mvnw) is crucial for project-specific versioning.
+Maven is a build tool that uses a Project Object Model (POM) file (pom.xml) to manage a project's build, reporting, and documentation.
+Use the Maven Wrapper (mvnw) to pin the Maven version per project.

 Toggle dropdownUnderstanding the Maven Wrapper